Inferoute/inferoute-node/documentation/technical.md

 ## 9. Model Pricing Service (GO)

 - **Role:** Manages and provides access to average pricing information for all models across providers.
 Helps consumers understand typical costs before making requests.
-Also maintains default pricing for unknown models.
+Also maintains default pricing for unknown models. (this is an actual entry in the database)

 - **Endpoints (HTTP/JSON):**